by Carl Towns

 We have no assumptions, no real answers for the future.
 We live day-to-day.
 We love each other and that will never change.
 Anything she can do to help me in the right way, she will.
 I know this.
 I’m grateful for it.
 She’s just grateful I’m in recovery, with our life together continuing, different but intrinsically the same.

-So, there are my 6 ways to support a loved one in addiction recovery – understanding their loneliness, self-education, finding new activities, listening, firmness, and the importance of you.
+So, there are my 6 ways to support a loved one in addiction recovery – understanding their loneliness, education, new activities, listening, firmness, and no assumptions.
 If you have anything you’d like to add, born of your own experiences or those of another, please share in the comments below.
 How did you support a loved one in a time such as this?
 Please, let us know.

 Lastly, she confessed, that she, too, feels a sense of guilt.
 Guilt that she did not see beyond the cover-ups, and the odd lie.
 Guilt she didn’t see the addiction as it bore down on me, and, in the end, us all.
 However, we’re both grateful we can talk about it all now, openly, honestly and without blame.
 So, take good care of each other.